-The proposed amendment is submitted to the Higher Education Committee for adoption as an emergency measure at its April 2012 meeting.
+The proposed amendment is submitted to the Full Board for adoption as an emergency measure and for confirmation as a permanent rule at its July 2012 meeting.
 A statement of the facts and circumstances which necessitate emergency action is attached.